verb/kubernetes/docs/proposals/image-exec.md

 Adding a container to a running pod would be a large change to Kubernetes, and there are several edge cases to consider such as resource limits and monitoring.
-Adding a volume to a running container would be a smaller change, but it would still be larger than the proposed change and we¿d have to figure out how to build and distribute a volume of binaries.
+Adding a volume to a running container would be a smaller change, but it would still be larger than the proposed change and we'd have to figure out how to build and distribute a volume of binaries.

 ### Implicit Empty Volume